 Not another Savant theory…

 That’s a whole lot of ‘perhaps,’ of course, even if it explains some of the movie’s inconsistencies.
-The whole construction sounds far too complicated, as it would make Martha an equal partner in the macabre proceedings, and reduce Bernard to a pawn.
+The whole construction sounds far too complicated.
+It would make Martha an equal partner in the macabre proceedings and reduce Bernard to a pawn.
 It’s also like one of Gastaldi’s ‘twisty,’ overly talky giallos written ten years later.
 This would have been a question to ask actress Harriet White Medin… if only to lay a wild theory to rest.